In Dante’s Footsteps

 Dante’s Tomb is a neoclassical sepulchre built near the Basilica di San Francesco in the heart of the city.
 Next to Dante’s mausoleum there is a courtyard with the Quadrarco di Braccioforte, where Dante's bones were moved during World War II.
 These two places, along with the adjoining old Franciscan cloisters housing Dante’s Museum, are part of the Zona del Silenzio, a corner of peace and respect that surrounds the Poet’s grave.

-Furthermore, in Ravenna there are plenty of references to Dante Alighieri’s traces: take some time to observe the mosaics of Sant’Apollinare Nuovo, Church of San Vitale and the Galla Placidia Mausoleum.
+Furthermore, in Ravenna there are plenty of references to Dante Alighieri’s tracks: take some time to observe the mosaics of Sant’Apollinare Nuovo, Church of San Vitale and the Galla Placidia Mausoleum.
 The story that Dante often drew inspiration from the mosaics to describe places and characters in the Divine Comedy has been passed down for centuries.

 • Second stop - San Benedetto in Alpe Portico e San Benedetto